The Allan Martin Award is a research fellowship intended to assist early-career historians further their research in Australian history.

 The award is available to all early career historians (within five years of the award of their PhD degree), whether academic, professional, or public historians working in museums, war memorials and other institutions.

-Applicants are required to complete the application form, and provide a detailed budget for up to $4000 and a two page summary of their research project, its significance and the place of the proposed research trip within it.
+Applicants are required to complete the application form, and provide a detailed budget for up to $4500 and a two page summary of their research project, its significance and the place of the proposed research trip or associated research measures within it.
 Written evidence of publishers’ or other sponsors’ willingness to support the project, including with other projected costs, will be considered favourably.

 Applications will be judged by a panel of three comprising two members appointed by the AHA and one appointed by the Head of the ANU School of History.
 Judges decision will be final.